 Remarkably, this new formulation is also simpler than the original set of equations since the nonlinear conformal coordinate transformation removes a number of nonlinear terms.
 For the stationary case, this method coincides with the classical complex variable method, e.g. Crapper (1957), and an efficient numerical scheme (CS) for this was developed by Chalikov & Sheinin (1998).
 Note that this scheme is more precise than the popular surface integral scheme (Dold 1992).
 In addition, compared to the CS scheme, the surface integral method is too complicated: a complete set of its equations occupy several pages.
-For the CS scheme, the equations take 3 lines and the core of the numeric scheme takes 11 lines in Fortran90.
+For the CS scheme, the equations take three lines and the core of the numeric scheme takes 11 lines in Fortran 90.

 The accuracy of this scheme was demonstrated by a long-term simulation of very steep Stokes waves (ak = 0.42).
 The stability of Stokes waves has been a subject of significant speculations.
-The reality is quite simple: Stokes waves are always unstable to any disturbances, but the rate of development of the instability depends on the amplitudes of the perturbations and their phases.
-In general terms, a Stokes wave is always unstable if it has any perturbation from the pure Stokes form.
-In the CS case, 11 decimal places of precision and a 4th order Runge-Kutta scheme were sufficient to simulate the propagation of a virtually undisturbed Stokes wave for up to one thousand periods.
+In the CS case, 11 decimal places of precision and a fourth-order Runge-Kutta scheme were sufficient to simulate the propagation of a virtually undisturbed Stokes wave for up to 1000 periods.

 The conformal mapping even made it possible to reproduce the initial stages of the breaking process where the surface ceases to be a single-valued function.
-Thus, the CS scheme has a number of important advantages: (1) comparison with an exact solution showed that the scheme has extremely high accuracy; (2) it preserves integral invariants; (3) it is very efficient: its computation time scales as Mlog(M) where M is the number of modes, whereas the Dold scheme scales as as M^2 ; (4) the scheme demonstrates stability over millions of time steps (thousands of periods of the dominant wave).
+Thus, the CS scheme has a number of important advantages: (i) comparison with an exact solution showed that the scheme has extremely high accuracy; (ii) it preserves integral invariants; (iii) it is very efficient: its computation time scales as $M \log(M)$ where M is the number of modes, whereas the Dold scheme scales as as M^2 ; (iv) the scheme demonstrates stability over millions of time steps (thousands of periods of the dominant wave).
 This scheme is able to reproduce a nonlinear concentration of energy in physical space resulting in wave breaking and potentially in the appearance of freak waves.

-In the CS model, the wave model is coupled with an atmospheric boundary layer model.
-In the present investigation, in order to speed up the computations, the coupling was conducted by means of a β -function which parameterised the connection of the surface pressure and the surface shape on the basis of an exhaustive set of numerical simulations by means of the coupled model.
-The real and imaginary parts of this β -function are functions of non-dimensional frequency.
+In the CS model, the wave model is coupled with an atmospheric boundary layer model:

+$$\Phi{\tau} = F \Phi{\xi} - \frac{1}{2} J^{-1} \left(\Phi{\xi}^2 - \Phi{\zeta}^2 \right) - z - p, \tag{2.14}$$ where p is a surface pressure, which describes exchange of momentum and energy between the air and water.
+In the present investigation, in order to speed up the computations, the coupling was conducted by means of a β -function which parameterized the connection of the surface pressure and the surface shape on the basis of an exhaustive set of numerical simulations by means of the coupled model.
+Real and imaginary Fourier amplitudes of pressure p_r and p_i are calculated as linear function of amplitudes of water elevation η_r and η_i :

+$$p_r + ip_i = (\beta_r + i\beta_i)(\eta_r + i\eta_i). \tag{2.15}$$

+The real and imaginary parts of this β -function are functions of non-dimensional frequency $\Omega = u(l_k/2)\omega$ where $u(l_k/2)$ is wind velocity at height equal to half of wavelength l_k , $\omega = |k|^{1/2}$ (both ω and k are non-dimensional variables).
 Thus, it is possible to introduce wind forcing of the waves.
-This option will be actively employed in this study.
+This option will be actively employed in our study.